 The DBRS Morningstar Sovereign group releases baseline macroeconomic scenarios for rated sovereigns.
 DBRS Morningstar analysis considered impacts consistent with the baseline scenarios as set forth in the following report: https://www.dbrsmorningstar.com/research/384482/baseline-macroeconomic-scenarios-application-to-credit-ratings.

-The sources of data and information used for these ratings include investor reports and loan-by-loan data on the CP as at 30 September 2022, and dynamic delinquencies (90 days+) by vintage of origination, spanning from 2010 to H2 2021, provided by the Issuer.
+The sources of data and information used for these ratings include investor reports and loan-by-loan data on the CP as at 30 September 2021 as well as dynamic delinquencies (90+ days) by vintage of origination, spanning from 2010 to H2 2020, provided by the Issuer.

 DBRS Morningstar did not rely upon third-party due diligence in order to conduct its analysis.